Graceland: First floor

 The original one-story wing on the north end of the residence includes a mechanical room, bedroom, and bath.
 In the mid-1960s, Presley enlarged the house to create a den known as the Jungle Room which features an indoor waterfall of cut field stone on the north wall.
 The room also contains items both related to and imported from the state of Hawaii because, after starring in the tropical film "Blue Hawaii" (1961), the musician wanted to bring some memorabilia from The Aloha State to his mansion, which gives visitors the same feeling.
 In 1976, the Jungle Room was converted into a recording studio, where he recorded the bulk of his final two albums, From Elvis Presley Boulevard, Memphis, Tennessee (1976) and Moody Blue (1977); these were his final known recordings in a studio setting.
 During the mid-1960s expansion of the house, Presley constructed a large wing on the south side of the main house that was a sidewalk, between the music room in the original one-story wing and the swimming pool area, that connected to the house by a small enclosed gallery.
 The new wing initially housed a slot car track and to store his many items of appreciation, but was later remodeled to what is now known as the Trophy Building, which now features an exhibit about the Presley family, and includes Priscilla's wedding dress, Elvis's wedding tuxedo, Lisa Marie's toy chest and baby clothes and more.

 Second floor

 The Entrance Hall contains a white staircase leading to the house's second floor with a wall of mirrors.
 However, the second floor is not open to visitors, out of respect for the Presley family, and partially to avoid any improper focus on the bathroom which was the site of his death.
 Still, it features Elvis's bedroom at the southwest corner that connects to his dressing room and bathroom in the northwest.
 His daughter Lisa Marie's bedroom is in the northeast corner, and in the southeast is a bedroom that served as a private personal office for the musician.
 The floor has been untouched since the day Elvis died and is rarely seen by non-family members.
+Lisa Marie Presley's ex-husband Nicolas Cage told The New York Times in 2026 that he is one of the few people to have been allowed to visit the second floor.